ractivejs/ractivejs.github.io/docs/api.md

     <# mountpoint7 />
   `,
   oninit(){
-    // Create new instnace
+    // Create new instance
     const myComponent = MyComponent()

-    // Link msg of parent to message of instnace myComponent.link('msg', 'message', { ractive: this })
+    // Link msg of parent to message of instance myComponent.link('msg', 'message', { ractive: this })

     // It's mount'in time!